fragcastle/fragcastle.github.com/_posts/2012-12-28-impactjs-with-cocoonjs.md

 published: false
 ---

-If you haven't heard, [we completed v1 of our first game](http://fragcastle.com/games/2012/12/18/rock-kickass-post-mortem/), [Rock Kickass](fragcastle.com/rockkickass).
-So far it's only been deployed to our website and is still under active development.
-While we're still ironing out the game mechanics and story, we're also venturing into uncharted territory for us: App Stores!
-While we don't have anything ready yet, we've started some preliminary work to get a feel for the options that we have.
+If you haven't heard, [we completed v1 of our first game](http://fragcastle.com/games/2012/12/18/rock-kickass-post-mortem/), [Rock Kickass](fragcastle.com/rock-kickass).
+We're still ironing out the game mechanics and story so it's only deployed to our website.
+We are also venturing into uncharted territory for us: App Stores!
+While we don't have anything ready yet, we've started some preliminary work, testing the waters so to speak, for the options that we have.

 ## What can we do?

+Since Rock Kickass is a JavaScript / Canvas based game, our deployment story is a bit limited at the moment.
+Sure, we can pretty much wrap it up as-is and push it to the Windows8 Store, and to the lovely intarwebs, but we have zero mobile distribution channels.

-Since Rock Kickass is a JavaScript / Canvas based game, we can't deploy it straight to Apple's App Store, Google Play, or possibly other stores.
-We'll need to use a wrapper that ideally will give us access to the native features and performance as well as nice-to-have features like monetization and other integrations.
+To hit these markets we'll need to use a wrapper that - ideally - will give us access to the native features and performance as well as nice-to-have features like leaderboards, social media gamification, monetization and other integrations.

 Some of the tools we've found are: